Killa Kela: Career

 Kela also appeared as a special guest for Rapper Samy Deluxe 's MTV Unplugged performance on MTV Germany.

 In 2018, Kela started a self-titled weekly Podcast, a series focussing on Artist2Artist chat on music and street culture, where each episode talks to high profiled legacy artists and underground kings/queens of the competitive creative world who's roots have come from international street culture.
 From Musical Artists, to graffiti writers, to fashion pioneers- Kela’s show allows our guests to indulge in a more passionate conversation into their musical drives, tastes, creative beliefs and ultimately, what they stand for as artists.

 In 2019, Kela created the Killa Kela Livestream show, the home for street culture with guests that included; Dynamo, Goldie, Basement Jaxx, Shola Ama, Kurrupt FM, Bob Vylan, Terry Walker, Deno Driz, Raekwon (Wu-Tang Clan) Example & The Stanton Warriors.

 This has gone onto Kela creating the Kelavision App, with the inclusion of weekly mini docs, the Kelavision DJ team and more, servicing the world of music and competitive street culture.

-Personal life

-In 2007, his year-long relationship with the UK actress Patsy Kensit came to an end.